Review of DraftKings Daily Fantasy Sports Site

 Are DraftKings Winnings Taxed?

 DraftKings will send you a 1099 tax form in the mail, but ONLY if you win more than $600 over the course of the year with DFS.
+This is because income below $600 made from side jobs is not reportable to the IRS, and because of how DraftKings is classified in terms of taxes.
 You won’t get rich quick playing DraftKings, especially not at the beginning, so there’s little to worry about when filing your taxes.
 However, some people are extremely skilled at DFS right from the start and will exceed that $600 limit making it a requirement that they claim their winnings during tax season.

 What Are Draftkings Dollars?